 How to get there:

 By Car: Take national highway 5 east to Yilan and then turn north to Toucheng.
 There is free parking near the community development center (頭城鎮港口社區發展協會), and the beach is just a short walk from there.
+You can search Klook here or KKday here to look for options.
+You can also check out our scooter rental guide here.

 By Train: Take the TRA to Wai'ao train station.
 It's about an hour ride from Taipei.
 From Wai'ao station, the beach is literally just a few steps away.
+You can book tickets to travel to Yilan via inter-city bus on Klook here.
+You can book tickets to Yialn via high speed rail (HSR) on Klook here or KKDay here.
+Book tickets via the normal train (TRA) on Klook here.

 I have been to Wai'ao beach three times.
 It is one of the nicest beaches in northern Taiwan.
 Even though the sand is not white, it is clean, has huge wide open space, and excellent waves.